-In this section, we assess the sensitivity of our results on micro data to three modifications of our estimation strategy.
+In this section, we assess the sensitivity of our cohort level results to three changes in our estimation strategy.
 First, we use ONS consumption data as instruments.
 Second, we consider a further level of disaggregation by age.
-Third, we employ non-durables expenditure as dependent variable.
-The finding that the consumption of young households is more influenced by credit conditions relative to the consumption of older households is shown to be robust to each of these modifications.
+Third, we employ non-durables expenditure as the dependent variable.
+The finding that the consumption of young households is more influenced by credit conditions relative to the consumption of older households is shown to be robust to each of these modifications.15